 They’ll remind you that 6 million people start a business each year.

-Then they’ll tell you that one out of three of these will fail.
+They’ll tell you that one out of three of these will fail.

 They have no stomach for phrases like “follow your passion.”